JohannesBuchner/nway/_sources/getstarted.rst

    Sometimes there are ``commands`` you can copy-paste.

-* start by :ref:`installing nway <installation>`.
+* start by :doc:`installing nway <installation>`.
 Do not forget to download the example data files so you can follow the tutorial!

-* Learn basic to advanced use in the :ref:`User guide: Matching catalogs <matching>`.
+* Learn basic to advanced use in the :doc:`User guide: Matching catalogs <matching>`.

 * Questions, missing documentation, bugs?
-Learn how to start :ref:`contributing <contributing>`.
+Learn how to start :doc:`contributing <contributing>`.

 * Get different results in different version?
-Check what changed in the :ref:`release history <history>`.
+Check what changed in the :doc:`release history <history>`.

-* Want to use Python API instead of the command line? :ref:`API reference <nwaylib>`
+* Want to use Python API instead of the command line? :doc:`API reference <nwaylib>`

-* If you are interested in the rigorous background, head to :ref:`mathematical details <math>`.
+* If you are interested in the rigorous background, head to :doc:`mathematical details <math>`.

 Terminology